Course Outline

 • Configuring Devices and Device Drivers.

-After completing this module, students will be able to:
+Upon completing this module, students will be able to:

-• Configure services to meet government requirements.
+• Configure services to meet the needs of public sector operations.

-Module 2: Implementing Storage in Windows Server for Government
+Module 2: Implementing Storage in Windows Server

 Lessons